-Adobe Premiere Elements 11 review
+Adobe Premiere Elements 11 full review

 Premiere Elements has always had a wider range of video-editing tools than iMovie, but cramming all those editing tools into a rather cluttered interface meant that it lacked iMovie’s ease of use.
 Adobe has finally acknowledged that problem and has given Premiere Elements 11 a fairly major interface overhaul.

 In previous versions you were able to view the program’s editing timeline in two ways.
 The default option was to view the full timeline with its multiple audio and video tracks and a complex array of editing tools.
 There was also an option to switch the timeline into ‘sceneline’ mode instead, which just displayed a single video track that allowed you to arrange your video clips into a simple sequence of scenes.

 Premiere Elements 11 expands that sceneline option and turns it into a completely new and self-contained editing mode, simply referred to as ‘Quick’ mode.
 When you launch the program it now opens in Quick mode by default, and – just to help things along – displays a large message telling you how to import your audio and video clips.

 If you want to switch back to the traditional multi-track timeline then you can just click the ‘Expert’ tab at the top of the screen.
 However, Quick mode is a lot more versatile than the old sceneline, and many users will probably be happy to stay in Quick mode for much of the time.
 In fact, somewhat ironically, Quick mode actually reminds us of the original version of iMovie (before the revamp of iMovie ’08).

 Premiere Elements’ new Quick mode is easy for new users to master